dekoza/mtgpl/M14_Rulebook.rst

         for more information.

     Static ability
         One of the three types of abilities a permanent can have.
-See :ref:`Static Abilities <sec-static-abilities>` [on page 12].
+        See :ref:`Static Abilities` [on page 12].

     Step
         Every phase except the main phase is divided into steps.
 Specific things happen during some steps.
 For example, you untap your permanents during your untap step.
 If a player has mana left over as a step or phase ends, that mana is lost.
-See :ref:`Parts of the Turn <sec-parts-of-turn>` [on page 17].
+        See :ref:`Parts of the Turn` [on page 17].

     Subtype
         All types of cards can have subtypes.
 Subtypes come after the